 How Many Drinks Trigger Alcohol Poisoning?

-The number of drinks it takes to cause signs of alcohol overdose depends on several factors — for example, their gender, weight, and tolerance.
+The number of drinks it takes to cause signs of alcohol overdose depends on several factors.
+For example, gender, weight, and tolerance.
 However, alcohol can start to impair memory and coordination when the BAC levels are between 0.10 to 0.12 percent.
 Extreme drunkenness and blackouts are other harmful side effects.
 Another factor inducing signs of alcohol poisoning is using alcohol with heroin or prescription opioids.

 Overdose and the Risks